Peanut-Sweet Potato Soup

 Strangely enough, peanuts and sweet potatoes make a great pair.
 Pair the warm fall hues of this sweet potato soup with the crisp, bright flavors of our Fennel and Granny Smith Salad with Blue Cheese.

-4 cups peeled, 1/2-inch-cubed orange-fleshed sweet potato (also called garnet yams) (2 pounds or roughly 2 large sweet potatoes)
+• 4 cups orange-fleshed sweet potato (also called garnet yams), peeled, 1/2-inch-cubed (2 pounds or roughly 2 large sweet potatoes)

-Pour in 2 cups broth and peanut butter and stir until smooth.
+• Pour in 2 cups broth and peanut butter, and stir until smooth.
 Add remaining broth, tomato paste and pepper flakes, and bring to a boil.
 Reduce heat and simmer, uncovered, for 20 minutes, until sweet potatoes are soft, but not mushy.
-Season with additional salt (amount will depend on how salty your peanut butter is … you should add enough so that the flavors “pop,” but it doesn’t taste overtly salty).
+Season with additional salt.
+(Amount will depend on how salty your peanut butter is—add enough so that the flavors “pop,” but it doesn’t taste overtly salty.)

 Share The Love!